xhc12345/Fa25-Parallel-Algorithms-Term-Project/observation.md

 * **OpenMP CPU (16 Threads):** You've launched 16 threads, likely on 16 different cores.
 All 16 cores are now *simultaneously* trying to read massive chunks of the `input` array and write to the `output` array.
 They are all competing for the **same shared memory bus**.
 * This competition creates a massive bottleneck.
 The cores spend most of their time *stalling*—waiting for their turn to get data from RAM.
 The overhead of managing the threads *plus* this massive memory stall makes the parallel version significantly *slower* than the sequential one.

+#### Attempts with memory tiling for OpenMP
+No meaningful difference, even for large 2k x 2k matrix, for small kernels!

+The entire matrix fits inside the L3 cache, which is shared by all 16 threads.

+Single-Thread: 1 core runs.
+It pulls the 32MB of data from slow RAM into the super-fast L3 cache one time.
+It runs very quickly because it's no longer limited by RAM.
+It's limited only by the speed of the L3 cache.

+Multi-Thread: All 16 cores are trying to hammer that same shared L3 cache at the same time.
+A single core can already use most of the L3 cache's bandwidth.
+Adding 15 more cores just creates a massive traffic jam.
+They are all waiting for their turn to get data from the same on-chip resource.

+The tiling didn't help because the problem wasn't "RAM to L2 cache"; it was "L3 cache to L1 cache," and all cores were fighting over the L3.

 ### 2. Why the Small 5x5 Test *Was* Faster

 This is the key piece of evidence!
 For the `5x5 Edge Detect` test, the **entire dataset** (5x5 input, 5x5 output, 3x3 kernel) is incredibly small.
 It fits completely inside the ultra-fast **L1 or L2 cache** of the CPU.